J. R. Clynes: Parliamentary career

 During the First World War, Clynes was a supporter of British military involvement (in which he differed from Ramsay MacDonald), and, in 1917, became Parliamentary Secretary of the Ministry of Food Control in the Lloyd George coalition government.
 The next year, he was appointed Minister of Food Control and, at the 1918 general election, he was returned to Parliament for the Manchester Platting constituency.

 In August 1917, three months before the Balfour Declaration, the Labour Party issued a statement in support of a Jewish state in Palestine.
-Clynes spoke in favor of a Jewish state.
+Clynes spoke in favour of a Jewish state.

 Clynes became leader of the party in 1921 and led it through its major breakthrough in the 1922 general election.
 Before that election, Labour only had fifty-two seats in Parliament but, as a result of the election, Labour's total number of seats rose to 142.
 He was held in considerable respect and affection in the Labour Party and, although lacking the charisma of MacDonald, was a wily operator who believed all resources available should be used to advance the material of the working classes.